NLnetLabs/draft-koekkoek-dnsop-zone-file-format/draft-koekkoek-dnsop-zone-file-format.md

 FIXME: (from @shane-kerr) Probably a section on how to handle errors should be
        included.
 Nothing too complex, but maybe prescribe a list of options?

-## Intentional extensibility

-[@!RFC1034] states the resource data or RDATA section of the RR are given using knowledge of the typical representation for the data.
-Similarly [@!RFC1035] states RDATA MUST be appropriate to the type and class.

-Given the intentional extensibility of the DNS, new fields and the corresponding syntax and semantics that apply to their presentation are defined by later RFCs.
-Earlier RFCs can only define generic syntax rules like the allowed use of parenthesis for line continuation, comments and the fact that a line feed terminates an RR.

-FIXME: Mention intentional extensibility further up.
-It is important to grasp.

 ## Control entries